Fall 2014 Registration Updates

 aerosol-cloud interactions, and climate and health effects of atmospheric nanoparticles.

-If you plan to graduate in May 2014, please click on this link and fill out the Graduating Senior Degree Audit Survey.
+If you plan to graduate in December 2014, the link to the Graduating Senior Degree Audit Survey will be posted soon.
 This will help us update your degree audit so that when you run an IDA 2.0 audit it will breathtakingly display that you have completed all of the requirements for the B.S. degree in Chemical Engineering.

 Please complete the required survey even if you have already been discussing your degree audit with the McKetta Undergraduate Office.